TeamCodeStream/codestream-guide/docs/src/workflow/discuss-code.md

 Many discussions about code involve more than just one block of code, and concepts are often best presented when you can refer to multiple code locations at once.
+Here are a few examples of multi-range codemark at work:

+* A change to a function is being contemplated that will impact its name.
+Each instance of the function call can now be referenced in one discussion.
+* A react component and its CSS styling aren’t interacting well, and you want to ask the team for input.
+You might select the div and the CSS rules you think should apply, so your teammates know exactly what you’re talking about.
+* Clients which make API calls to the server might get an unexpected result.
+  Select the code where you’re making the API call, and the handler in the API server, to connect the two actions together.

 To create a multi-range codemark, click on "+ Add Code Block".

 ![Add Code Block](../assets/images/CodemarkAddRange1.png)